-Set out below are selected financial data of the Group as at, or for the six month periods ended, 30 June 2019 and 2020, and as at, or for the years ended, 31 December 2018 and 2019, in each case broken down by Segment.
+Set out below are selected financial data of the Group as at or for the years ended, 31 December 2019 and 2020, in each case broken down by Segment.

 In each case presentation is in US\$ millions or percentages (after rounding).